King Charles III to begin most significant US visit: What to know

 Analysts say the visit will focus on symbolism and stability, highlighting unity between the US and the UK rather than strict hierarchy.

-“The focus, like with any state visit, will be on the joint relationship between America and Britain,” royal commentator Amanda Matta said, adding there will be “less focus on who comes first… [and] more about showing the friendship between the two nations.”
+“The focus, like with any state visit, will be on the joint relationship between America and Britain,” royal commentator Amanda Matta said, adding there will be “less focus on who comes first … more about showing the friendship between the two nations”.

 Even so, royal protocol could still shape some aspects of the visit, especially when it comes to the media.